Everybody wants to know the answer to the age-old question: how often should you post on social media?

 As you add more updates to your schedule, are your stats improving, or moving in the other direction?
 What about if you take a few off your schedule, or vary the types of posts you’re sharing?

-Twitter gives you a similar set of options for tracking the effectiveness of your updates.
+But don’t worry, Twitter gives you a similar set of options to Facebook for tracking the effectiveness of your updates.

 In your Twitter analytics, the Tweets tab gives you stats like impressions, replies, Retweets, and link clicks for the date range of your choosing.